monsoonmaelstrom/book2/book2.md

 ----

 It’s late afternoon when I finally go back inside, and the sun slants through the windows in a yellow so deep it borders on amber.
-I want to talk to Liam before I talk to anyone else, and he’ll be thrilled I’m not on the roof.
+I want to talk to Liam before I talk to anyone else.
+He’ll be thrilled I’m not on the roof.
 I check the room we’ve been sharing—the room I refuse to refer to as mine—first, but he’s not there.
 I check the room Davy and Alex have been occupying next, but it’s empty as well.

-I finally give in and do what I should have done days ago and feed magic back into the tracking spell I had abandoned.
-It falls back into place with an ease that makes me question whether or not I really *want* to do this.
-In for a penny though, and right now I’m in for a whole lot more than that.
+I let my magic stretch out, trying to find everyone.
+The house is empty.
+There’s no one here except for me.
+I let it unfurl and reach further into the distance, searching for people.
 I feel everyone outside somewhere, off to the southwest and I go looking.
 I’m not about to stay in this house alone for even a second.

 I have to walk about a mile through the woods to get to them.
 It’s winter in Leisch, but we’re so close to the ocean that winters here are mild enough the forest is still tinged in green, just nowhere near the riot of growth it will be in the summer.
 Based on where it feels like they are, I wend my way down a small trail that’s barely bigger than a game trail.
 I don’t remember this being here, but that was years ago.